Dr. Michael Akladios

 Founder and Executive Director

 Michael earned his PhD in History from York University.
-A historian of Diaspora, Migration, and Ethnicity, his research primarily focuses on Egypt’s migrants in North America and the global Middle East during the Cold War.
-His first book project is entitled Ordinary Copts: Ecumenism, Activism, and Belonging in Cold War North American Cities.
-Michael is a lecturer in History at the University of Toronto.
-He details the historical trajectory of Coptic diasporic activism in the newly released Dalia Abdelhady and Ramy Aly eds., The Routledge Handbook on Middle Eastern Diasporas (Routledge, 2022).
-You can follow him on twitter @michaelakladios.
+A historian of Diaspora, Migration, and Ethnicity, his research focuses on Egypt’s migrants in North America and the global Middle East during the Cold War.
+His first book project, Ordinary Copts: Ecumenism, Activism, and Belonging in Cold War North American Cities, explores the lived experiences of Coptic Orthodox Christians as they navigated geopolitics, race, and religion in postwar North America.
+Michael is an Adjunct Professor in Historical Studies at the University of Toronto.
+He has published widely in academic and public-facing outlets, and recently co-edited a special issue, “Toward Critical Coptic Studies,” with Dr. Candace Lukasik for Exchange: Journal of Contemporary Christianities in Context, 54.1 (2025).
+You can follow him on Twitter @michaelakladios.

-Leila is a PhD Candidate in Global Studies at the University of California, Santa Barbara.
-Her dissertation research is a comparative diasporic study between Iran, Egypt, and Turkey, where she argues that the events following social movements that occurred in the 2010s in her case countries have caused a new wave of mass-migration from the MENA region to the Global North.
-You can follow her on twitter @Leilazon.
+Leila holds a PhD in Global Studies from the University of California, Santa Barbara.
+Her dissertation research is a comparative diasporic study between Iran, Egypt, and Turkey, where she argues that the events following social movements that occurred in the 2010s in case countries have caused a new wave of mass migration from the MENA region to the Global North.
+You can follow her on Twitter @Leilazon.

 Christin El-kholy